What are the Key Components of Non-delegable WHS Duties for Businesses?

 2. Accountability and Responsibility

-Non-delegable duties ensure the employer or designated individual retains full accountability for safety.
-This means employers cannot shift responsibility onto third-party providers.
+Non-delegable duties ensure the duty holder retains full accountability for their required duty or duties This means employers cannot shift responsibility onto third-party providers.
 For example, a factory owner is responsible for employee safety even when hiring a cleaning service.

-Employers should regularly review safety practices to uphold accountability.
+Management should regularly review safety practices to uphold accountability.
 This can include conducting safety audits, offering comprehensive training sessions, and creating open communication channels where employees can report safety concerns.
+Keeping records of these actions help prove that business owners, directors, and CEOs are taking their legal obligations seriously.

 3. Comprehensive Risk Assessments